Supply chain finance

 What is supply chain finance?

-Supply chain finance covers a range of funding solutions that helps businesses turn unpaid invoices into available cash.
+Supply chain finance covers a range of funding solutions that help businesses turn unpaid invoices and pending payments into available cash.
 It’s often used by suppliers who want to get paid sooner, and by buyers who want to hold onto their cash a little longer without straining supplier relationships.

 What are the benefits of supply chain finance?